 The fishing industry has always played a very important role in Norway’s economy.
 Since more than 70% of Norway’s exported canned fish production came from Stavanger, this is the perfect region to get acquainted with this fascinating part of Norwegian history.

-The canning industry peaked in the 1920’s with almost 200 factories operating in Norway, 59 of them in Stavanger.
-By 1978 only 21 factories remained, 9 of them in Stavanger.
+The canning industry peaked in the 1920s with almost 200 factories operating in Norway, 59 of them in Stavanger.
+By 1978 only 21 factories remained; 9 of them in Stavanger.
 By 1990 only 4 plants remained in the whole of Norway.

 The Norwegian Canning Museum in Stavanger – what to expect

-A short walk through the most charming street with the white wooden houses decorated with flowers leads you to the former canning factory that is now home to the ‘Hermetikk Museum’.
+A short walk through the most charming street with the white wooden houses decorated with flowers leads you to the former canning factory that is now home to the Stavanger Caning Museum.

 Meet the friendly staff

 Piers is so passionate about the industry and the museum that his enthusiasm is contagious.
 We never thought that we would love this little museum so much!
 Just take a look at his t-shirt, it will put a smile on your face!

 The film shows factory workers from the beginning of the 20th century, and you really get a very good picture of the importance of this industry, as well as the work that goes into a single can of fish.
 I can tell you that I will never look at canned fish the same way again!

-Labels have been used since the 1880’s, but in the beginning the contents were considered more important than the packaging.
+Labels have been used since the 1880s, but in the beginning, the contents were considered more important than the packaging.
 However, with standard fish cans all looking the same, there was a strong need for every individual producer to give their products a distinctive look.

-With beautiful labels tailored specifically for different countries, social groups, a variety of famous people, events and interests, they would sell canned fish even to a fisherman!
+With beautiful labels tailored specifically for different countries, social groups, a variety of famous people, events, and interests, they would sell canned fish even to a fisherman!

 Take a look at some of the labels (these images are courtesy of the Norwegian Canning Museum and all rights are reserved)!

-The worker’s lunch-break room
+Visit the worker’s lunch-break room

-Here you can find typical clothing worn by the workers in the old days, and – if you fancy – dress up, like our kids did.
+Here you can find typical clothing worn by the workers in the old days, and – if you fancy – dress up, as our kids did.
 They had so much fun!

 Here you can see the whole production process, step by step.
 And the best part is that you can actually touch and try everything for yourself!
 This part of the museum is not to be missed if visiting with kids!
+But if I’m completely honest, adults will love it just as much.

-We couldn’t resist trying the threading and the laying of sardines!
-It’s really fun, and not just for the children.
-But beware that it’s not as easy as they make it look in the film!
 No way could we properly fill a can of sardines in 5 or 6 seconds.
 Not even in 50 or 60… But we had so much fun trying!
 Oh, and don’t worry, the sardines you play with are not real, so no oily or smelly hands.

 Kids’ play corner

-But if you are still not convinced about taking your kids to a museum, you need not worry.
+But if you are still not convinced about taking younger kids to a museum, you need not worry.
 This museum even has a separate kids’ play corner, where they can draw, do some crafts, or even personalize their own fish can.
 And yes, they can take it home with them – it’s a nice self-made souvenir.